What Is The Minimum Sentences For A Paragraph

 • Coherence: The sentences within a paragraph should flow logically from one to the next, creating a smooth and easy-to-follow reading experience.
 Use transitional words and phrases to connect ideas and show the relationship between sentences.

-Furthermore, visual appeal plays a significant role in how readers perceive paragraphs.
+Adding to this, visual appeal plays a significant role in how readers perceive paragraphs.
 Large blocks of text can be intimidating, while well-structured paragraphs with adequate white space appear more inviting and easier to digest.
 Consider the overall layout of your writing and use paragraph breaks strategically to enhance readability.

 Trends and Latest Developments